fhiso/legacy-format/serialisation.md

 *unicode escapes* (see {§unicode-escape}) allow this to be achieved for any supported encoding.
 It is RECOMMENDED that `UTF-8` be used for all datasets.

-## Tags

-A **tag** is a *string* that matches production `Tag`

-    Tag ::= [0-9a-zA-Z_]+

-A *tag* SHOULD be no more than 15 characters in length.

-{.note} [GEDCOM 5.5.1] required tags to be unique within the first 15 characters and no more than 31 characters in length.
-As memory constraints that motivated those requirements are no longer common, ELF has changed that recommended status instead.

-A *tag* SHOULD begin with an underscore (`_`, U+005F) unless it is defined in a FHISO standard.

-{.note} [GEDCOM 5.5.1] required all tags other than those it defined to begin with an underscore.
-ELF's use of *structure type identifiers* largely obviates that need, but it remains *recommended* in ELF 1.0.0 to support legacy systems that have special-case handling for underscore-prefixed *tags*.
-FHISO is considering removing that recommendation in a subsequent version of ELF.

-{.example} "`HEAD`" is a valid *tag*; so is "`_UUID`".
-"`23`" and "`UUID`" are also valid, but SHOULD NOT be used as they are not defined in a FHISO standard and do not begin with an underscore.
-"`_UNCLE_OF_THE_BRIDE`" is valid, but SHOULD NOT be used as it is 19 *characters* long, more than the 15-*character* recommended maximum length.

 ## References